KeflerExe/DFA-To-Regular-Grammar-C-/README.md

 Line 2: Total number of states of the automaton.

-Line 3: PLC startup status.
+Line 3: DFA start state.

 Next there will be a line for each of the states.
 Each line will contain the following numbers, separated from each other by white spaces: